The-Good-Penguin/tgp-krill-kounter/README.md

 KK_DEVICE_NAME - Name of the target block device to be monitored by KrillKounter [e.g. sda]

 KK_UPDATE_RATE - Time interval to wait between JSON file updates, in seconds.

-KK_SECTOR_SIZE - Sector size used by the target block device, in bytes.
 ```

 4. Enable and start the KrillKounter systemd service using the following command `systemctl enable --now KrillKounter.service`.
 The state of the KrillKounter service can be monitored using the command `systemctl status KrillKounter`.